SAP/guided-answers-extension/docs/testing-strategy.md

 - When a new feature is complete a manual testcase must be created or an existing testcase must be updated with a new test case.
 - All testcases for the Guided Answer Extension are located [here](https://github.com/SAP/guided-answers-extension/tree/main/docs/testcases)
-- The github issue detailing the feature must be reference the testcase.
+- The github issue detailing the feature must reference the testcase.
 - The testcase must also reference the user story.